 We spend time trying to pick the right wine, but olive’s wine expert Kate Hawkings suggests it’s just as important to choose the right wine glass.
 Good wine, great glass: the perfect combination

-Our wine expert Kate Hawkings tells us why it’s just as important to drink out of the right wine glass, as it is to pick the right wine.
-Includes tips for most grapes, including chardonnay, cabernet merlot and riesling.
-If you’re interested in knowing more about what wine to drink, you can check out our English wine guide here.
+Looking for the best wine glasses to make the most of your wine?
+Our wine expert Kate Hawkings tells us why it's just as important to drink out of the right wine glass, as it is to pick the right wine.
+She includes tips for most grape varieties, including chardonnay, cabernet merlot and riesling.
+If you're interested in knowing more about what wine to drink, you can check out our English wine guide here.